Endemic COVID-19

-There is disagreement as to whether COVID-19 has become an endemic disease or should still be considered a pandemic.
+COVID-19 is an endemic disease according to most experts.
+Unlike a pandemic, an endemic disease occurs at predictable and manageable levels.
 This transition has made COVID-19 data more difficult to track.
-The observed behavior of SARS-CoV-2, the virus that causes COVID-19, suggests it is unlikely it will die out, and the lack of a COVID-19 vaccine that provides long-lasting immunity against infection means it cannot immediately be eradicated; thus, transition to an endemic phase was probable.
+The observed behavior of SARS-CoV-2, the virus that causes COVID-19, suggests it is unlikely to die out, and the lack of a COVID-19 vaccine that provides long-lasting immunity against infection means it cannot immediately be eradicated; thus, transition to an endemic phase was probable.
 In an endemic phase, people continue to become infected and ill, but in relatively stable numbers.
 Such a transition was thought to take years or decades.
 Precisely what would constitute an endemic phase is contested.

-Endemic is a frequently misunderstood and misused word outside the realm of epidemiology.
+The word endemic is frequently misunderstood and misused outside the realm of epidemiology.
 Endemic does not mean mild, or that COVID-19 must become a less hazardous disease.
 The severity of endemic disease would be dependent on various factors, including the evolution of the virus, population immunity, and vaccine development and rollout.

 COVID-19 endemicity is distinct from the COVID-19 public health emergency of international concern, which was ended by the World Health Organization on 5 May 2023.
-Some politicians and commentators have conflated what they termed endemic COVID-19 with the lifting of public health restrictions or a comforting return to pre-pandemic normality.
+Some politicians and commentators conflated what they termed endemic COVID-19 with the lifting of public health restrictions or a comforting return to pre-pandemic normality.

-As of 2024, experts were in disagreement as to whether COVID-19 had yet become endemic.
 The transition point of a pandemic into an endemic state is not well-defined, and whether this has occurred differs according to the definitions used.